mustateamircea/book_library_app/README.md

 They can calculate their penalty (5 Euros / Day) for failure to return the book (applicable only if the user failed to return the book after the 14th day), they can return books by ID and see their sheet/file after the operation is done, and finally can exit the program.

+Regarding the application logic, I have commented the source file, explaining as I go the rationale for different code choises I have made.

 As I learn more, I plan to add new functionalities and also add a Graphical Interface for this program.